Although it has been around for thousands of years, milk kefir is making a comeback in health communities.

 As a guide kefir grains works great with whole-fat animal milk, raw milk works really well, and you want to avoid all UHT or ultra-pasteurized milk as the kefir won’t grow well if at all.

-Non-dairy milk such as coconut milk and almond milk is also an option.
 As coconut or other non-dairy milk lack the same proteins and nutrients opposed to animal milk, the grains will lose their life after a short duration.
-Do this as a one off or occasionally then restore them in animal milk.
+Do this as a one-off or occasionally then restore them in animal milk.

 Through experimenting, I’ve found milk kefir grains tend not to grow well with fruit, nut milk and seed milk, and the taste isn’t all that great either.

 If you’ve never tried milk kefir before then, the taste is somewhat similar to pourable and drinking yogurt.

 Kefir is tangy, thick and creamy, similar to a smoothie, and complete with healthy probiotics.

 The differences with kefir and drinking yogurts are that it contains many strains of bacteria and yeasts, making it a particularly rich and distinct probiotic source.